Morning, Wednesday, 1st April 2020

 This conference will assess the Scottish Government’s strategy for housing and the new framework for regulation.

-The conference will also consider the new regulatory framework for social housing in Scotland which was published in February - and how the Scottish Housing Regulator will fulfil its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords.
+The conference will consider the new regulatory framework for social housing in Scotland - and priorities for the Scottish Housing Regulator in fulfilling its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords.

-The seminar also follows the passage of the Planning (Scotland) Act 2019 which aims to increase the amount of house building in Scotland, and comes as the Scottish Government formulates its approach to the National Planning Framework 4.
+It also comes with the passage of the Planning (Scotland) Act 2019 - which aims to increase the amount of house building in Scotland - and as the Scottish Government formulates its approach to the National Planning Framework 4.

-Further speakers include: Moira Bayne, Housing Options Scotland; John Blackwood, Scottish Association of Landlords; Gordon MacRae, Shelter Scotland; John Marr, UK Finance; Gordon Nelson, Federation of Master Builders; Dr Louise Reid, Centre for Housing Research, University of St Andrews; Jim Strang, Chartered Institute of Housing; Sally Thomas, Scottish Federation of Housing Associations; Mike Thornton, Energy Saving Trust and a senior speaker confirmed from Living Rent.
+Further speakers include: Moira Bayne, Housing Options Scotland; John Blackwood, Scottish Association of Landlords; Gordon MacRae, Shelter Scotland; John Marr, UK Finance; Susan McDonald, Addleshaw Goddard; Gordon Nelson, Federation of Master Builders; Dr Louise Reid, Centre for Housing Research, University of St Andrews; Jim Strang, Chartered Institute of Housing; Sally Thomas, Scottish Federation of Housing Associations; Mike Thornton, Energy Saving Trust; Karen Turner, Rettie & Co.
+Ltd; and a senior speaker confirmed from Living Rent

 - The Scottish Government’s strategy for housing across Scotland;